zefi-network/zefi/README.md

-# Zefi
+# ZEFI
-Decentralized Finance extension of Zclassic
+Zecentralized Finance extension of Zclassic

 # Bridging Zclassic Bitcoin and Ethereum
 The Zefi network brings Zclassic to ethereum as a wrapped erc-20 token